RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 <img src="/images/huaqiangbei_shenzhen_day.jpg" width="720" alt="Huaqiangbei in Shenzhen, China" title="Huaqiangbei in Shenzhen, China" />

 Huaqiangbei (pronounced hoo-WAY-chang-bay) is a place for makers.
+This neighborhood within Shenzhen was the primary reason for my visit to China.

-Imagine an IKEA-sized store filled with electronics instead of furniture.
+Here's why: Imagine an IKEA-sized store filled with electronics instead of furniture.
 Not just cell phones and laptops, but the parts we use to build our digital devices: solid state components, ICs, circuit boards, and all the tools needed for assembly and repair.
 Double the size of the store in your mind.
 And then fill a neighborhood with buildings just like it.
 That’s Huaqiangbei, the electronics market in Shenzhen, China.

 <!--more-->

-### One Hour Video
+### Shenzhen in One Hour

-Huaquiangbei was the primary reason for my visit to China.
 Wired Magazine published a [1-hour video about Shenzhen and Huaquiangbei](https://www.youtube.com/watch?v=SGJ5cZnoodY&list=PLOnWKC1gI_OMDuVNC0l27FZ2xJUX5UTkg&index=7).
+Check it out.

 <a href="https://www.youtube.com/watch?v=SGJ5cZnoodY&list=PLOnWKC1gI_OMDuVNC0l27FZ2xJUX5UTkg&index=7"><img src="/images/huaqiangbei_shenzhen_phone.png" width="720" alt="Huaqiangbei in Shenzhen, China" title="Huaqiangbei in Shenzhen, China" /></a>